JennEYoon/datasciY/README.md

 # datasciY.com
 #### Repository for http://datasciY.com development, my coding portfolio.

+All pages are hand coded by me using HTML5 and CSS3 standard.
+I also hand coded the stylesheet.
+After evaluating Bootstrap and W3C  Frameworks, decided to code a light weight style sheet using only items in use.
+Style makes use of CSS Grid to layout photos.
+Most of the coding examples are using the Python language and data science libraries.
+Some of the demos and articles are about tools and cloud compute services used in doing data science.

 #### Author: Jennifer E Yoon